-As part of the project's objective, a data analysis has been conducted to find any relevant patterns and it has been discovered that on average there is a significant standard deviation in the average travel time of trains on KTL, of about 26.10, thereby suggesting that the simulation model may be required to take into account any deviation from the timetable which takes place and also factor in any cumulative delay which may be caused by a train suffering from disruption, leading to other trains also being delayed.
-Furthermore, the travel time of a train through a station on KTL, as illustrated in figure 5 below, including the time taken to decelerate, dwell time and accelerate is also varying significantly, with the lowest average time for a station being 91.35 seconds and the highest being 210.91 seconds.
+As part of the project's objective, a data analysis has been conducted to find any relevant patterns and it has been discovered that on average there is a significant standard deviation in the average travel time of trains on KTL, thereby suggesting that the simulation model may be required to take into account any deviation from the timetable which takes place and also factor in any cumulative delay which may be caused by a train suffering from disruption, leading to other trains also being delayed.
+Furthermore, the travel time of a train through a station on KTL, including the time taken to decelerate, dwell time and accelerate is also varying significantly.
 This likely indicates that the model may also need to factor in the station at which the train is arriving.